Jambon Sec (Cru) - Air-Cured Ham. The Ten Most Popular Air-Cured Hams on French Menus.

 Jambon Cru (Sec) de Pays

-A ham outside of the ten most popular hams but still on many menus
+A generic ham not included in the ten most popular hams but still on many menus

 Jambon Cru de Pays indicates a locally cured ham.
 If the ham is local, then the better menus will clearly state its origins even if it is not nationally famous.
 The problem is that the name is generic and may be seen in supermarkets where any mass-produced cured ham may be sold as Jambon Cru de Pays.
 Unless you know where the ham on your menu comes from, it will a mass-produced ham.
 The problem with anonymous hams are the coloring agents, and synthetic flavors that may be added along with tastes that vary by producer.